WilliamMarti/CCNA/CCNA/TCP UDP/TCP UDP.md

 TCP Window Size
 Allow more data to be sent before an ACK is required

+**TCP Sliding Window** - Increases or decreases the rate at which at which the send traffic as needed
+- When a packet is dropped it will be retransmitted
+- When a drop occurs, sender will reduce the rate it sends traffic.
+- Gradually increases rate again
 ## **UDP**

 UDP is NOT connection oriented